 Seeing real swans in nature only increases their fictional dreaminess for me.
 With their gracefully elongated necks, strong bodies, and regal composure, I’m inspired by their natural poise, beauty, and simplicity.
 They might be paddling like crazy just below the surface, but they always appear to serenely glide through life.

-In the midst of hectic days blessed by teenagers at work and home, the swans soothed my soul and reminded me how I wanted to show up in the world as a teacher, parent, and human being.
+In the midst of hectic days blessed by teenagers at work and home, the swans put a smile on my face and reminded me how I wanted to show up in the world as a teacher, parent, and human being.

-Especially now, as I near my sixties, swans seem to possess a wise and mature sense of joy.
-They aren’t showy like peacocks or cute and flighty like chickadees.
-Swans represent the simple, refined, and deep contentment I seek in my own life.
+Especially now that I am sixty, swans seem to possess a wise and mature sense of joy.
+They aren’t showy like peacocks or flighty like chickadees.
+Swans represent the simplicity and joy I seek in my own life.

-This blog offers a place to share my passion for writing and for trying to live with that kind of graciousness and joy.
-I welcome any readers who wish to effortlessly glide through both the seasons of the year and the seasons of life inspired by simple swans. §
+This blog offers a place to share my passion for writing and for trying to live with that kind of grace.
+I welcome any reader who wishes to effortlessly glide through life inspired, as I am, by the sweet simplicity of a swan. §